mimium-org/mimium-web/content/en/docs/Users Guide/Getting started/makingsound.en.md

 draft: false
 toc_hide: false
 ---
-{{% pageinfo %}}
+> [!NOTE]
-Documentation is under preparation!
+> Documentation is under preparation!
 We are seeking for people who support documentations and translations.
-{{% /pageinfo %}}

 ## Making 440Hz Sine wave sound